 This Instant Pot Cinnamon Apple Steel Cut Oats recipe is a one-pot, hands-off method you make your basic steel cut oats next level!
-Lightly sweetened with perfectly sautéed honeycrisp apples, plus it’s excellent to make ahead and eat for breakfast throughout the week.
+Lightly sweetened with perfectly sautéed honeycrisp apples and excellent to make ahead for the week.

 Why would I want to cook steel cut oats in my Instant Pot?

 Ding ding ding – great question.
 If you measure this method by simply how long it takes, you might think it doesn’t really make much difference to cook your steel cut oats in your IP.

 Cooking plain steel cut oats on the stove takes around 10-20 minutes for cooking, plus time for the water to boil.
 That’s around the same as this method (though obviously both methods are much faster than slow cooking which is pretty slow but great for overnight oatmeal cooking).